Introvertuous/algorithms-and-data-structures/README.md

 [![Build Status](https://travis-ci.org/Introvertuous/typescript-algods.svg?branch=master)](https://travis-ci.org/Introvertuous/typescript-algods)

-# Algorithms and Data Structures
+# Algorithms and Data Structures in Typescript

 This project is an attempt to implement a collection of algorithms and data structures in typescript, purely for educational purposes.